notcl4y14/lang/README.md

    - If you don't have Windows, then type `ts-node --project ./tsconfig.json . %*`, %* replace with arguments

-~~The code is so messed up but I'm not sure if I have to rewrite the lang again rn~~
+~~The code is so messed up but I'm not sure if I have to rewrite the lang again rn~~ The code is really messed up.
+Almost like the Source engine.

 # TODO
 - Optimize and make the code cleaner